bmurrtech/0-100-days-cloud-engineer/README.md

 # Day :eight:

+## Cybersecurity Project 1
+- New Sudo Linux User
+- Authentication Key Pair - Passwordless Login
+- Lockdown All Password Entry Attempts
+- Firewall Configuration

-## Create a New Linux User w/Sudo Permissions
+### Create a New Linux User w/Sudo Permissions

 - Why add a different user than root?
 Security.
 It is safer to use an accout you create with sudo permissions.
 - `adduser [username]` & then you will be prompted for a password